 Roofs are exposed to the elements from day one, therefore it only makes sense to expect some wear and tear over time, leading to eventual replacement.
 Today’s roofing systems have expected life spans: asphalt shingle roofs are expected to last 20 to 30 years, while metal roofs last for about 50.
 Taking the reactive route with roofing care—waiting for the roof to spring leaks before calling a roofing contractor, for instance—can significantly shorten your roof’s life span.
 It may even raise the roof’s lifetime cost, given that major repair work generally costs more than scheduled maintenance.

 It Helps Avoid Structural Damage

 Leaks cause more than water stains, or the inconvenience of having to break out buckets when it rains.
 Water from a leaking roof can damage the roof’s structural support, which are mostly made of wood.
 Extreme cases of neglect have resulted in the roofing structure being unable to support the weight of the roof, resulting in bowing rooflines.
-This can also affect components adjacent to the roof, resulting in unplanned ceiling repairs or gutter installation.
+This can also affect components adjacent to the roof, resulting in unplanned ceiling repairs.

 It Helps Preserve Your Valuables